 With electric demand in portions of the New Hampshire Seacoast Region growing at twice the rate of the rest of the state, additional transmission capacity is needed to support the reliable delivery of electric power to the region.

 To address this concern, Eversource has proposed the Seacoast Reliability Project.
 The project includes substation upgrades and a new 115-kilovolt (kV) transmission line connecting two existing substations in Madbury and Portsmouth.
-The proposed line will pass through Madbury, Durham, Newington and Portsmouth, New Hampshire.
+The proposed line will pass through Madbury, Durham, Newington and Portsmouth, N.H., along existing utility corridors.

 For an overview of the project, please see the project's information sheet.

 * Click to Enlarge

 - Application filing with the New Hampshire Site Evaluation Committee (SEC): April 12, 2016

 - Open Houses & SEC Public Information Sessions: July 2016

 - SEC Bus Tour of Project Route: August 31, 2016